 MicroStrategy is one of the leading business intelligence software that allows users to get some deep insights into the data trend by offering a plethora of analytical capabilities.
 Some of the main features offered by MicroStrategy are Advanced Analytics, Data Discovery, Data Visualisation, Embedded BI, and detailed reports and statements.
-This software is integrated across a complete database system, data warehouse, all the web services, and relational systems, and all other data sources that contribute data for analyzing.
+This software is integrated across a complete database system, data warehouse, all the web services, relational systems, and all other data sources that contribute data for analysis.
 Learning MicroStrategy can open up a number of opportunities in the technology sector.

 MicroStrategy is an enterprise data warehouse analytics and reporting tool that is highly capable of generating reports that are insightful and all-inclusive.
-It is essentially a business intelligence software supporting interactive dashboards, high-end formatting in reports, scorecards, and several other features relating to the generation, sorting, and distribution of reports that provide insights into the past, present, and future business trends.
+It is essentially a business intelligence software supporting interactive dashboards, high-end formatting in reports, scorecards, and several other features relating to the generation, sorting, and distribution of reports that provide insights into past, present, and future business trends.

 MicroStrategy runs on ROLAP (Relational- Online Analytical Processing) that allows users to drill down to the required data anywhere in the entire database that is a relational Db.
-The search can be run down to even transactional level while looking out for specific detail.
+The search can be run down to even a transactional level while looking out for specific detail.

 This tool can be used to access, analyze, and optimize data across flat files as well as multidimensional databases due to its high-end integration across the complete data ecosystem.

 |Are you Interested to learn Microstrategy?
 Enroll now for a FREE demo on Microstrategy Course.

 MicroStrategy beholds several useful features that make it stand out from others in the same league.
 These are:

 Data discovery refers to the ability of this software to connect to and interact with any type of data source and gather and jumble data from several sources to generate useful reports.
 This software can gather data from several sources like flat files, relational sources, big data sources, cloud systems, etc.